3 The Role of Prediction in Science

 Scientific predictions are statements about data, past events, or the future based on experience or knowledge4.
 This means that prediction is not just about forecasting the future like tomorrow’s weather.
 Predictions can also concern the past.
 The astronomer Johannes Kepler predicted for instance in 1614 that the Star of Bethlehem was a planetary conjunction appearing in the year 7 BC.
 The term “prediction” also covers cases in which you already know the correct prediction.
 For example, if a medical diagnosis tool correctly predicts past cases, it is coherent with the observed data.
 Nevertheless, the gold standard for validating scientific models and theories is accurate predictions of unknown (future) events or unseen data.

-4.4 Prediction serves many purposes
+3.4 Prediction serves many purposes

 • Falsifying and confirming hypotheses: Predictions enable falsification.
 Predictions that are incompatible with experimental data allow you to reject hypotheses, or weaken scientific theories or scientific models.
 Conversely, predictions that are compatible with experimental data and future observations boost the confirmation of theories and models.

 • Checking predictability: If you can consistently predict a phenomenon based on a set of information, it means that this set contains the relevant information to determine the state of the phenomenon.
 However, if you cannot, it may be because the available information is insufficient.
-Knowing what can and cannot be inferred from certain information is immensely important in science (Taleb 2005).
+Knowing what can and cannot be inferred from certain information is immensely important in science [5].

 • Guiding experiments: Predictions can tell you which aspect of a phenomenon to focus on and run experiments on.
 If models or theories make interesting or extraordinary predictions for borderline cases, you can check them by running experiments.

-• Enabling practical applications of science: Science must always be seen embedded in a larger economic and social process.
+• Enabling practical applications of science: Science must always be seen as embedded in a larger economic and social process.
 Predictions can be used for planning, making processes more efficient, and automating them.
 Predictions are a way in which science pays off societal investments.

 Scientific Hypothesis